Cocohana

 Cocohana (ココハナ) is a Japanese josei manga magazine published by Shueisha since May 28, 1994.
+A digital edition of the magazine, published simultaneously with the print version, was launched on May 28, 2021 with the release of the July 2021 issue.

 Originally the magazine's name was Chorus, but it changed to Cocohana with the January 2012 issue.
 Cocohana is published monthly on the 28th.
+By 2017, it printed 58,000 copies per issue.